moxx799/carya_tutorial/readme.md

 ```Bash
 scancel <pid>
 ```
-to catch up a task
+to catch up on a task
 ```Bash
 cat myjob.o<123456>
 ```